A7um/syscallhook/README.md

 The framework is well tested unber ubuntu, imagine that the newest commit is made under the newest ubuntu18.04 with this system call hook framework installed

 ## Usage
-put your own thing into do_something_pre and do_something_post function to perform pre&post system call hooking.
+put your own thing into do_something_enable/do_something_disable/do_something_pre/do_something_post function to perform pre&post system call hooking.

 ## knwon issue
 Kernel crash if you remove the kernel module while a system call is ungoing.